niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] fix charts they get rediculous when their busy
+- [x] maybe do a third backup for amazon used?
 - [x] govcr for integration tests
 - [x] at this point this is moving towards a full refractor of the crawler modules
 - [x] add second hand pictures to the listing url?